 - 1.1 In 2017 the Council created a wholly owned company, Colchester Commercial Holdings Ltd (CCHL).
-Under CCHL, three subsidiary companies have provided a diverse range of trading activities since April 2018; Colchester Amphora Energy Ltd (CAEL), Colchester Amphora Homes Ltd (CAHL) and Colchester Amphora Trading Ltd (CATL). - 1.2 The companies have Business Plans, which are presented to the Governance and Audit Committee annually, as the Shareholding Committee.
-The Governance & Audit Committee are asked to review the latest Business Plans and make recommendations to Cabinet, who will then seek to agree the new Business Plans formally in March. - 1.3 In assisting the Committee, this report also reminds the shareholder committee of the governance arrangements that the Council has in place in order to monitor and review the activities of the companies.
-The report also provides a short summary of achievements in this, challenging, financial year and updates from the Annual Report on performance that was considered by the Committee after the end of the last financial year (2020/21). - 1.4 It is a second year in which a global pandemic has drastically affected the Council and the Company activities and posed many challenges, with impacts on some forecasted timelines and finances.
-However, it is also a period in which there have been some significant achievements, such as the opening of the Northern Gateway Sports Park, which hosted the Women's Tour of Britain cycling event as we restored an outdoor (and indoor) events programme through this year. - 1.5 The year also saw the first occupiers move in and start enjoying the first mixed-tenure housing scheme developed by Colchester Amphora Homes Ltd, whilst the significant investment secured in both Ultrafast Broadband and CCTV were both completed to provide critical infrastructure across the town.
+Under CCHL, three subsidiary companies have provided a diverse range of trading activities since April 2018. - Colchester Amphora Energy Ltd (CAEL), - Colchester Amphora Homes Ltd (CAHL) and - Colchester Amphora Trading Ltd (CATL). - 1.2 The companies each have Business Plans, which are all presented to the Cabinet to agree annually, following their recommendation to Cabinet by the shareholder committee (Governance & Audit).
+This report subsequently includes the four Business Plans as Appendices. - 1.3 The CCHL Business Plan sets out the overarching company activities in a manner that can be shared publicly, for openness and transparency.
+However, there are also three confidential Business Plans for the subsidiary companies.
+The reason for this is that, whilst their operation is consistent with the public Business Plan, each subsidiary company Business Plan adds a level of granular detail that is commercially sensitive and would be disadvantageous to share for the companies in their respective competitive markets. - 1.4 This report also reminds the Cabinet of the governance arrangements that the Council has in place to monitor and review the activities of the companies.
+The report also provides a short summary of achievements in this, challenging, financial year. - 1.5 It is a second year in which a global pandemic has drastically affected the Council and the Company activities and posed many challenges, with impacts on some forecasted timelines and finances.
+However, it is also a period in which there have been some significant achievements, such as the opening of the Northern Gateway Sports Park, which hosted the Women's Tour of Britain cycling event as CATL restored an outdoor (and indoor) events programme through this year.
+For CAHL, the first occupiers move in to start enjoying the first mixed-tenure housing scheme developed by a Council-owned company.
+Significant (multi-million) private investment was also secured as the companies completed delivery of both the "LFFN" Ultrafast Broadband network and digitalised a whole new CCTV system to provide critical infrastructure across the town (and borough).